K-CLIER: A clinical application of single-cell RNA sequencing data

 Main image

-Single-cell transcriptomics is an extremely rich source of data, which has been of primary importance in refining our understanding of the cellular composition of tissues and organs.
-Nevertheless, unlike bulk transcriptomics, the use of such technology in clinical routine is not viable, due to major challenges related to tissue processing and data analysis.
+Single-cell transcriptomics is an extremely rich source of data, which has been crucial in refining our understanding of the cellular composition of tissues and organs.
+However, unlike bulk transcriptomics, the use of such technology in clinical practice faces major challenges related to tissue processing and data analysis.

-With K-CLIER, using state-of-the-art transfer learning methods, we learned a transformation able to produce a low-dimensional representation of bulk gene expression that can be easily interpreted from a single-cell point of view.
+With K-CLIER (Legouis, Rinaldi, Malpetti, et al., 2024), we used state-of-the-art transfer learning methods to learn a transformation that produces a low-dimensional representation of bulk gene expression that can be easily interpreted from a single-cell perspective.

-We applied the transformation to several different datasets containing patients affected by renal pathologies.
-Using the transformed datasets, we developed machine learning models to predict clinical outcome and response to therapy in oncological patients, and we studied rejection in transplanted patients.
+We applied this transformation to various datasets from patients with renal pathologies.
+Using the transformed data, we developed machine learning models to predict clinical outcomes and therapy response in oncological patients, and we studied rejection in transplanted patients.
+Notably, this approach could be extended to other medical contexts beyond renal applications (Malpetti, Mangili, et al., 2025).